nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 I uploaded the reverse shell file and created a new directory called **testDirectory**.

-There didn't seem to be any errors after creating the post, so now I needed to find where this testDirectory folder was on the webserver.
+There didn't seem to be any errors after creating the post, so now I needed to find where this testDirectory folder was created on the webserver.
 Looking back at the results of Gobuster from earlier, I noticed another interesting sub-directory called **/attachments**.
 This could be where the uploaded files were:

 ![screenshot15](../assets/images/lazyadmin/screenshot15.png)

-Yep, we can see our created directory.
+Yep, we can see our created directory!

 However, I realized that there were no files inside it.
 My guess was that there were some file upload restrictions that had been enforced by the web server.
 It probably detected that the file I wanted to upload was a PHP file and blocked it.
 Looks like I'll need to find some way to bypass these restrictions.